By Alastair HamiltonMay 29th 2019

 On the 27th, a flotilla of yachts will arrive in Lerwick Harbour as the annual Bergen-Shetland race reaches its half-way point, with a weekend of relaxation and socialising to look forward to.
 They head back to Bergen on the 29th.

-Bergen in Norway is much the same distance from Shetland as Aberdeen, and we don’t need a yacht to get there, as there are flights operated by Loganair to that very appealing city right through the summer, taking around an hour: scroll down this page to find out more about adding a perfectly feasible city break to a Shetland holiday.
+Bergen in Norway is much the same distance from Shetland as Aberdeen, and we don’t need a yacht to get there, as there are flights operated by Loganair to that very appealing city right through the summer, taking around an hour.

 Cruise ships will be frequent visitors to Lerwick’s harbour during June, with calls on 11 days.
 On six of those days, there will be at least two in port and things will be particularly busy on the longest day of the year, the 21st, when no fewer than four, the Astor, Oriana, Zuiderdam & Star Breeze, will be here.